simpleinjector/Documentation/source/wpfintegration.rst

 Step 2:
 -------

-Add a *Program.cs* file to your project as entry point of the application:
+Add a *Program.cs* file to your project to be the new entry point for the application:

 .. code-block:: c#